Stability of Minkowski space and polyhomogeneity of the metric: Introduction

 as the (only) long range component of $h$; see the calculation~\eqref{EqEinFinverse}.\footnote{In the case that $h_{0 0}$ vanishes at $\scri^+$, the approximate null directions $\rho_I\pa_{\rho_I}$ and $\rho_0\pa_{\rho_0}-\rho_I\pa_{\rho_I}$ have the same form as in the discussion surrounding~\eqref{EqISysLinTransport}, however, \emph{due to our choice of compactification ${}^m\!M$}, they are now the radial null directions of \emph{Schwarzschild} with mass $m$.
 (Integration along these more precise characteristics was key in Lindblad's proof of sharper asymptotics in~\cite{LindbladAsymptotics}.)} Indeed, the first vector field in~\eqref{EqIEinLongRange} is approximately tangent to outgoing null cones, so for $h_{0 0}\neq 0$ at $\scri^+$, outgoing null cones do \emph{not} tend to $(\scri^+)^\circ$.
 (Rather, if $h_{0 0}>0$, say, they are less strongly bent, like in a Schwarzschild spacetime with mass smaller than $m$.)
 Whether or not $h_{0 0}$ vanishes at $\scri^+$ depends on the choice of gauge.
 A calculation, see~\eqref{EqCoPertUpsLower}, shows that the gauge condition $\Ups(g)=0$ implies the constancy of $h_{0 0}$ along $\scri^+$; but since $h_{0 0}$ is initially $0$ due to $g_m$ already capturing the long range part of the initial data, this means that $h_{0 0}|_{\scri^+}=0$ indeed---\emph{provided that $P(h)=0$} with Cauchy data satisfying the gauge condition, as we otherwise cannot conclude the vanishing of $\Ups(g)$.
 We remark that $\Ups(g)=0$ implies the vanishing of further components of $h$, namely $r^{-1}h_{0 a}\equiv h(\pa_0,r^{-1}\pa_{\theta^a})$ and $r^{-2}\slg^{a b}h_{a b}$, $h_{a b}:=h(\pa_{\theta^a},\pa_{\theta^b})$, which we collectively denote by $h_0$; see~\eqref{EqEinFGood} and~\eqref{EqEinFSubbProj0}, where the notation $h_0=:\pi_0 h$ is introduced.

 As we are solving approximate (linearized) equations at each step of our Newton-type iteration scheme in step~\ref{ItISysSolv}, we thus need an extra mechanism to ensure that $\Ups(g)$, $g=g_m+\rho h$, is decaying sufficiently fast at $\scri^+$ to guarantee the vanishing of $h_{0 0}$ at $\scri^+$.
 This is where constraint damping comes into play.
-Roughly speaking, if one only has an approximate solution of $P_0(g)\approx 0$, then we still get $\delta_g G_g\tdel^*\Ups(g)\approx 0$; if one chooses $\tdel^*$ carefully, solutions of this can be made to decay at $\scri^+$ sufficiently fast so as to imply the vanishing of $h_{0 0}$ (provided the right hand side is sufficiently small).
+Roughly speaking, if one only has an approximate solution of $P_0(g)\approx 0$, then we still get $\delta_g G_g\tdel^*\Ups(g)\approx 0$; if one chooses $\tdel^*$ carefully, solutions of this can be made to decay at $\scri^+$ sufficiently fast so as to imply the vanishing of $h_{0 0}$.
 We shall show that the choice

 accomplishes this.\footnote{For technical reasons related to the definition of the smooth structure on ${}^m\ol{\R^4}$, we shall modify $t$ slightly; see Definition~\ref{DefCptFtInv} and equation~\eqref{EqEinTdel}.} As a first indication, one can check that $2\delta_{g_m}G_{g_m}\tdel^*$ has a structure similar to~\eqref{EqISysLinDamping} with $\gamma>0$, for which we had showed the improved decay at $\scri^+$.